ecaoile/Data-Structures-and-Algorithms/challenges/FizzBuzzTree/README.md

-# Whiteboard Challenge 17: Multi-bracket Validation
+# Whiteboard Challenge 17: Fizz Buzz Tree
 This program demonstrates "fizzbuzz" being performed on a tree.
 Here are the rules of fizzbuzz:
 - a value that is evenly divisible by 3 is replaced with "fizz"